Onechanbara Z2: Chaos: Plot

 The four girls arrive at the scene where the results of Kagura and Saaya's vampiric bites finally take their effects on Aya and Saki's Baneful bodies, granting them similar transformations known as Xtatics.
 The four cut their way through floor after floor of zombified ZPF whilst chasing Misha.
 On the rooftop, the green-haired woman escapes by helicopter, leaving the party to battle Misha.
 With their enhanced abilities, the girls are able to defeat Misha once and for all.
 The mortally wounded Misha falls from the rooftop as her mask shatters, revealing that she was in fact Misery, a rival Baneful and loose ally of Aya and Saki's late nemesis, Himiko.
-Misery was slain a year previously by Aya and Saki to end her insane bloodlust, and was subsequently resurrected by the green-haired woman.
+Misery was slain a year previously by Aya and Saki to end her insane bloodlust and was subsequently resurrected by the green-haired woman.

 Anna contacts the party with news that the green-haired woman has returned to Carmilla's castle.
-The girls follow, and attempt the evade the awaiting zombie army by navigating a network of tunnels.
+The girls follow and attempt to evade the awaiting zombie army by navigating a network of tunnels.
 Despite many traps set for them, the girls successfully confront the green-haired woman in the now restored throne room.
 The woman identifies herself as Evangeline, or 'Evange' for short, and reveals her goal of creating a world for both the Banefuls and Vampirics; a world she aims to create by fusing the bloodlines, much like the party did previously.
 Evange offers the girls a place in her utopia, but soon withdraws her offer when she realizes the girls still intend to kill her.
 Evange attacks the party, using her own fused blood to transform, but the party emerges victorious and slays her.

 The girls agree to put the ancient blood feud behind them and make their alliance permanent.
 Later, Anna contacts the girls and reveals Evange's origins.
 Evange was a researcher working for Carmilla who used the castle's facilities to further her own cause.
 She was also Misery's older sister.